-If the student or parent have not yet applied for a PIN, the student and one custodial parent whose information is required on the FAFSA should each go to the PIN web site at www.pin.ed.gov.
-Students and parents can also apply for a PIN when completing the FAFSA on the Web, so they should not worry if they have not yet applied for PINs.
+If the student or parent has not yet applied for an FSA ID, the student and one custodial parent whose information is required on the FAFSA should each go to the FSA ID web site at www.fsaid.ed.gov.
+Neither the student nor the parent needs to wait until January 1 to get an FSA ID.
+Students and parents can also apply for an FSA ID when completing the FAFSA on the web, so they should not worry if they have not yet applied for FSA IDs.